Leon-Muehlenbruch/OnlineWaterGap/docs/online_infrastructure/index.rst

 Online Infrastructure
 ######################

-This section documents the architecture and deployment setup of the **OnlineWaterGap** web interface — a thin layer that makes ReWaterGAP accessible through a browser without modifying the core model code.
+This section documents the architecture and deployment setup of the **OnlineWaterGap** web interface, which makes ReWaterGAP accessible through a browser without modifying the core model code.

 .. contents:: On this page
    :local: